 You’ll need a CAA map in 1:250,000 or 1:500,000 scale.

 By law you have to carry a valid and up-to-date chart during flight.
-So you should buy one before your first solo — which will be approximately 10-15 hours into your training.
+So you should buy one before your first solo flight — which will be approximately 10-15 hours into your training.
 Technically the map you carry doesn’t have to be your own (i.e. you could borrow one).
-But I recommend buying one from a flight equipment website.
+But I highly recommend buying one from a flight equipment website.

 It doesn’t have to be an expensive pilot-branded one; just a normal one will do.
 If you own one already, then that’s great.

 3. Pack of Pens

-You’ll have to update your log book after each flight, and make general notes.
+You’ll have to update your Pilot Log Book after each flight, and make general notes.
 Any pen will suffice for this.

-For your topographical charts I recommend buying a set of Staedtler Chart Permanent Pens.
-The ink doesn’t rub off easily, which is ideal — but it can also be removed with a special eraser afterwards.
+However, for your topographical charts I recommend buying a set of Staedtler Chart Permanent Pens.
+The ink doesn’t rub off easily, but it can also be removed with a special eraser afterwards.
 Four different colours is sufficient.

 4. Navigational Plog